SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 *"How long do you think you can keep doing this, Pinkie?"*

-"I don't know what you mean, I can smile all night if you-"
+"I don't know what you mean; I can smile all night if you-"

 *"That's not what I mean, and you know it."*